 - The vinyl floor… it matched the shell-themed wallpaper in the way only Christmas polka dots and Seattle grunge plaids do.

 - The tub had glass doors that we removed while we were still renting (a risky move, we know), but they were so filthy and in such ill-repair I am fairly positive it increased the value of the house to just CONSIDER removing them.
 One of the sliding doors kept falling off which proved to be a danger for anyone who dared shower in there… mainly my daughters.
-It was nice to look for something that wasn’t plotting to fall on anyone.
-It was even better getting to look at new bathroom fixtures we even found some that were similar to these bathtub shower doors that might be able to stay on the walls.

 - And the lighting.
 Basically: truck stop bathroom lighting.
 And one of the two plastic lighting diffuser cover things would never stay in.
 SO… lest anyone become decapitated, we just went with the one-cover-in-and-one-cover-out look.